iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     Motor Test in Mission Planner to Test Telemetry When Spinning

-Now if you check the telemetry updates in the Status section, the reported RPM should be non-zero as can be seen below.
-There are no issues with conversion from ERPM to RPM, as there are when using DSHOT, when using DroneCAN.
-The DroneCAN standard specifies sending a signed RPM value, and Vertiq modules conform to this standard.
+Now if you check the telemetry updates in the Status section, the reported esc1_rpm should be non-zero as can be seen below.
+Unlike while using DSHOT, there are no issues converting from ERPM to RPM.
+The DroneCAN standard specifies sending a signed
+RPM value, and Vertiq modules conform to this standard.
 So the flight controller should report the correct RPM value.

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/arducopter_dronecan_spin_telemetry.png